-- Approaches based on potential risks, such as the very strict Californian standards and the even stricter US EPA/USAID guidelines (State of California, 2001; US EPA/USAID, 2004) discussed in sections A1.1 and A1.2 of Annex A; - Approaches based on actual risks, such as the 1989 WHO Guidelines (WHO, 1989) discussed in section A1.3 of Annex A; and - Approaches based on quantitative microbial risk analysis (QMRA), such as the Australian National Guidelines (EPHC/NRMMC/AHMC, 2006) and the 2006 WHO Guidelines (WHO, 2006a) discussed in Chapter 4 and in more detail in part 2 of Annex A.
+- Approaches based on potential risks, such as the very strict Californian standards and the even stricter US EPA/USAID guidelines (State of California, 2001; US EPA/USAID, 2004); - Approaches based on actual risks, such as the 1989 WHO Guidelines (WHO, 1989); and - Approaches based on quantitative microbial risk analysis (QMRA), such as the Australian National Guidelines (EPHC/NRMMC/AHMC, 2006) and the 2006 WHO Guidelines (WHO, 2006a) discussed in Chapter 4.

 The currently recommended approach is that based on QMRA as it provides greater flexibility in risk management.
 Risk reduction, for example, can be achieved not just by wastewater treatment, but also by including post-treatment health-protection control measures.
 This approach also reduces costs.
-Full details are provided in Chapter 4 and parts 2 and 3 of Annex A.
+More details are provided in Chapter 4 and Annex A.

-3.4.2 Chemical risks
+3.1.2 Chemical risks